AndroidOpenSourceXperia/android_scripts/README.md

 Credits:

     @munjeni: Kernel, porting Android Kitkat to Xperia 2012 devices and bugfix
+    @95A31: Development on Xperia 2012 novathor devices and lots of bugfix
     @DevSwift: Develop on Xperia 2012 devices and bugfix
     @percy-g2: Support and bugfix
     @Andrewas: Stable repository mantainer and support